 As most face to face courses have been postponed or cancelled, many nurses and midwives have contacted us with concerns about how they will meet their CPD requirements.
 This information sheets contains details on what is required.

-While the NSWNMA is fast tracking plans to offer our courses through online alternatives, there are still a number of options already available to make sure you get the CPD hours you need.
+While the NSWNMA is fast tracking plans to offer our courses through online alternatives, there are still a number of options already available to make sure you meet your CPD requirements.

 Self-directed/online learning will make up an important part of your CPD.
 This could be through the following: